 “Not hard, not hard to do, at all!”
 Cried Culhwch, remembering what Olwen had said to him.

 “So it may be!”
 Sang Yspaddaden, “But there are only two men in the whole world who can till the land and rid it of its stones and they will not work for you!
-And the man who has the only oxen who can draw the plough to till will not give these oxen to you and you will not be able to get them.
+And the man who has the only oxen who can draw the plough to till it will not give these oxen to you and you will not be able to get them.
 And when I did marry Olwen’s mother nine bushels of flax were sown yet not a blade came up.
 You must recover that flax and sow it again in the wild land tilled by the men who will not work for you, ploughed by the oxen you cannot get.
 For it is only from this flax that the linen for my daughter’s head-dress can be made.”

-“Not hard, not hard to do at all” Said Culhwch far more bravely than he felt.
+“Not hard, not hard to do at all” Said Culhwch, far more bravely than he felt.

-“So you may say!”
-Sang Yspaddaden.
+“So you may say!” sang Yspaddaden.
 “But there are other things that must be done as part of the anoethu and you cannot do them.
 I must have the honey that is nine times sweeter than ordinary honey to make the marriage drink.
 And I must have the Grail cup of which all the stories are told to hold this sweet wedding draught.
 And I must have the Cauldron of Plenty into which any man may dip his hand and draw out what he loves best of all.
 And you must bring me the fairy horn to pour the wine for the guests, and the fairy harp which plays without a bard to strum it to make music for the feast.
 And the fairy pot which boils meat without a fire to make the food for the guests.”

 “Aye!
-I’ve heard you say so before!”
+So I’ve heard you say before!”
 The giant almost spat at Culhwch in his rage.
-“But I must wash my head and shave my beard and these things I cannot do without I have the blood of the jet black witch and the razor which hangs between the tusks of the great boar, Twrch Trwyth. and him you will never capture.”
+“But I must wash my head and shave my beard and these things I cannot do without I have the blood of the jet-black witch and the razor which hangs between the tusks of the great boar, Twrch Trwyth. and him you will never capture.”